-The declaration and payment of cash dividends with respect to the Company's common stock is determined by the Company's Board of Directors based on the Company's financial condition and results, including, but not limited to, cash flow generated by operations and profitability, prospects and liquidity needs and other factors deemed relevant by the Company's Board of Directors.
+The declaration and payment of cash dividends with respect to the Company's common stock is determined by the Company's Board of Directors based on the Company's financial condition and results, including, but not limited to, cash flow generated by operations and profitability, the Company's prospects and liquidity needs, and other factors deemed relevant by the Company's Board of Directors.

 The Company has not historically paid regular dividends on its common stock.
 However, the Company has from time to time paid special cash dividends on its common stock.
-The Company did not pay any dividends on its common stock during the three months ended September 30, 2023 or 2022.

-On October 4, 2023, the Company's Board of Directors declared a special cash dividend on the Company's common stock of \$0.28 per share, which was paid on October 26, 2023 to stockholders of record at the close of business on October 16, 2023.
-Future dividends and changes in dividend rates are at the sole discretion of the Board of Directors and depend upon factors including, but not limited to, cash flow generated by operations, profitability, financial condition, cash requirements, and future prospects.
+On October 4, 2023, the Company's Board of Directors declared a special cash dividend on the Company's common stock of \$0.28 per share (totaling approximately \$4.1 million in the aggregate), which was paid on October 26, 2023 to stockholders of record at the close of business on October 16, 2023.
+The Company did not pay any dividends in the six or three months ended December 31, 2022.